AgoraIO-Community/openai-demo/README.md

 ## Installation

-To install Conversational-ai-agent, follow these steps:
+To install openai-demo, follow these steps:

 1. Clone the repository: